 Instructions

-- Add the oatmeal to a blender and blend into a course flour or powder.
+- Add the oatmeal to a blender and blend into a coarse flour or powder.2 ½ cups oatmeal

-- In a medium bowl, mix together flour, blended oatmeal, salt, baking powder, and baking soda.
+- In a medium bowl, mix together flour, blended oatmeal, salt, baking powder, and baking soda.2 cups flour, ½ teaspoon salt, 1 teaspoon baking powder, 1 teaspoon baking soda

 - Add flour mixture; mix just until blended.
 Stir in chocolate chips, grated chocolate, and nuts.
-(Optional: cover dough and chill 30 minutes – add a minute or two to the cook time if using chilled dough.)
+(Optional: cover dough and chill 30 minutes – add a minute or two to the cook time if using chilled dough.)12 ounces chocolate chips, 1 Hershey bar, grated, 1 ½ cups chopped nuts

 - Roll into balls and place two inches apart on cookie sheet.
 Bake for 10 to 12 minutes.